a-b-street/abstreet/docs/dev.md

-You have two options: you can seed some of the intermediate data by running `./data/grab_all_seed_data.sh` (downloads ~1GB, expands to ~5GB), or you can build everything totally from scratch by running `./import.sh && ./precompute.sh --release`.
-This takes a while.
+You have two options: you can seed some of the intermediate data by running `./data/grab_all_seed_data.sh` (downloads ~1GB, expands to ~5GB), or you can build everything totally from scratch by running
+`cd importer && cargo run --release && cd .. && ./precompute.sh --release`.
+This
+takes a while.

 You'll need some extra dependencies: